REDl3east/scannerd/README.md

 # scannerd
 Scan barcodes and instantly access nutritional facts with this application.
-Using an Onion Omega2 development board and a USB barcode decoder, the project provides real-time data retrieval and display.
+Using an Onion Omega2 and a USB barcode decoder, the project provides real-time data retrieval and display.

 ## Features
 - **Real-Time Scanning:** Quickly scan barcodes using a USB barcode decoder for instant nutritional information.